-• While wearing helmets, students use a Bosun's chair, ropes, and pulleys to learn about mechanical advantage afforded by 1:1 and 5:1 pulley systems, and learn that work is unchanged when a mechanical advantage is introduced.
+• While wearing helmets, students use a Bosun's chair, ropes, and pulleys to learn about Sci 5-PS2-1 Students who demonstrate understanding mechanical advantage afforded by 1:1 and 5:1 pulley systems, and learn that work is unchanged when a mechanical advantage is introduced.
 Students work together to lift a fellow student up the tower using the different systems.
-Students use their understanding of fractions to determine that the 5:1 pulley system reduces the required lifting force by a factor of 5.
+Students use their understanding of fractions to determine that the 5:1 pulley system reduces the required using multiplication and division. lifting force by a factor of 5.
 Forces, including the gravitational force, are discussed.

 CaveSim staff use harnesses and mechanical ascenders to ascend the A-frame.
 CaveSim staff discuss the ascender mechanics, as well as equipment safety and the important differences between caving and rock climbing equipment.
-Students learn the words "ascend," "descend," "vertical", and "horizontal."
+Students learn the Physical Education S5: Recognizes the value of physical words "ascend," "descend," "vertical", and "horizontal."
 Students learn about current events in vertical caving, including ongoing efforts in Mexico to find the world's deepest cave.
 Students learn that some of the cavers who help with CaveSim have been over 6000' underground.